-Failure to provide proper cookie information might attract fines of up to EUR 30,000.
-If this action is repeated within three years after the first final decision of the Spanish DPA, this might attract fines from EUR 30,000 to EUR 150,000.
+Failure to provide proper cookie information might lead to fines of up to EUR 30,000 according to the LSSI.
+If this action is repeated within three years after the first final decision of the Spanish DPA, this might attract fines from EUR 30,000 to EUR 150,000 according to the LSSI.